damien-pous/approx-models/TOTHINK.md

 ## TODO list

 - document fourier.v
-- rename bnd into hull, r... into ...R
 - more examples / more doc in examples.v
 - further improve syntax/reification (eval, quantifiers)
 - side-conditions left to the user (mcontinuous)